The Writing on the Wall of Adam Wade

 1960s Coed Records and Top Ten Hit Songs

 Singing was Wade’s gift and lifelong passion, and he was signed to Coed Records in 1959 by owners Marvin Cane and George Paxton.

 Coed Records was located on 1619 Broadway in New York City’s legendary Brill Building, home and incubator for music publishers, recording studios, and promoters.
 Perhaps the building’s biggest claim to fame was the many songwriters and songwriting duos that worked in the building – Neil Diamond, Gerry Goffin & Carole King, Burt Bacharach & Hal David, Marvin Hamlisch, Ellie Greenwich & Jeff Barry, Jerry Leiber and Mike Stoller, Barry Mann and Cynthia Weil – and others.

 Patrick Wade was toured around the Brill Building by Coed to meet with publishers and songwriters, and it was founder Marvin Cane’s wife Georgia who suggested a name change.
 She leafed through a telephone book and suggested he change his name to Adam Wade, because it was earlier in the alphabet.

 Soon after signing with Coed, Adam Wade saw success on the music charts.
 His first Top 100 hit was 1960’s Ruby, a cover of the theme song from the 1953 film Ruby Gentry.
-Some of his favorite early recordings are A Whisper Away From You (still his favourite today), Tell Her For Me, and Take Good Care of Her (1961), a #7 chart hit.
+Some of his favorite early recordings are A Whisper Away From You (his favourite), Tell Her For Me, and Take Good Care of Her (1961), a #7 chart hit.